 I have made many a new friend in a hostel kitchen simply by asking about what they are cooking.
 It’s an easy

-However, they can also be overwhelming, daunting places but hopefully you will now not only be able to survive the many different hostel kitchens out there but thrive in them.
+However, they can also be overwhelming and daunting places.
+Hopefully, you will now not only be able to survive the many different hostel kitchens out there but thrive in them.
 Whether or not you like to cook.

 Until next time